salvamike/US_Pollution-Project/README.md

 - Our database = csv file contained 11 years (2012-2022) of pollution data across the united states.
 - Once the ETL process has been completed on the dataset, the we can read in the file to the machine learning model and begin the process.

-## Provisional Machine Learning Model
+## Provisional/Final Machine Learning Model
 Our process will include the following:
 - Reading in the ETL Dataset
-- Splitting the data into training and testing (the data will be split by its features and target, which are mentioned above)
+- Splitting the data into training and testing (the data will be split by its features and target, which are the year and median aqi)
 - Train the model using the training data.
 - Calculate the balanced accuracy score from sklearn.metrics.
-- Print the confusion matrix from sklearn.metrics.
-- Generate a classication report using the `imbalanced_classification_report` from imbalanced-learn.
-- For the Balanced Random Forest Classifier onely, print the feature importance sorted in descending order (most important feature to least important) along with the feature score
+- Check the distribution of the model
+- Begin working with the actual dataset in order to visualize predicted aqi and actual aqi for each top 5 polluted city and state
 - We will Use a random state of 1 for each algorithm to ensure consistency between tests

 ## Machine Learning Model Goal